 How do you preserve a 100-year-old piece of silk and woman suffrage history?

 One of the largest artifacts in our display on the 1913 woman suffrage parade is also one of the most delicate.
 Educator MK Macko explains how we preserve it.
+(Note: these objects are currently not on view.)

 When I first saw the "Great Demand" banner in our collection, I got chills.
 I had just watched Iron Jawed Angels for the first time.
 Though the film's accuracy can be debated, it inspired me to research and better understand the incredible struggle women went through in order to get the vote in the U.S. Seeing this banner, the REAL BANNER, not a movie prop, stopped me in my tracks.